HomeAll Buyer GuidesHireVue Alternatives (2026): Structured Interviewing, Fraud Detection, and Audit-Ready Scoring

 • Transparent rubric scoring.
 Every score maps to a specific criterion with supporting evidence from the transcript.
 When a hiring manager or compliance officer asks "why did this candidate score a 4?", you can show exactly what the candidate said and how it was evaluated.

 • Deep ATS integrations.
-Tenzo writes structured data back to the candidate record, not just PDFs or notes.
+Tenzo AI writes structured data back to the candidate record, not just PDFs or notes.
 Stage changes, scores, and flags flow into the ATS automatically.

 • Candidate rediscovery.
 Tenzo AI can resurface past candidates from your ATS when new roles open — something HireVue does not offer.